WoodWing/elvis-image-recognition/README.md

 ## 7.1 POST `/api/recognize`

-Starts the image recognition for a given query, immediatly returns a process id that can be used to track progress or cancel the operation.
+Starts the image recognition for a given query, immediately returns a process id that can be used to track progress or cancel the operation.

 In this example we detect all images in the `/Demo Zone` folder.